VikMaamaa/maigie/README.md

 ### *Your personal AI-driven learning assistant*

-Maigie is an AI-first study companion that helps students organize learning, generate courses, plan schedules, set goals, track progress, and access personalized resources—all through natural conver[...]
+Maigie is an AI-first study companion that helps students organize learning, generate courses, plan schedules, set goals, track progress, and access personalized resources—all through natural conversations (text + voice).

 This repository is a **monorepo** managed using **Nx**, containing: